 So let’s compare.
 Two employees, same salary, same hours worked, but one is entitled to $187.50 in overtime pay while the other gets $50.00.
 Doesn’t seem fair right?
 Nevertheless, under the Fair Labor Standards Act, each of these formulas is a legal way for employers to calculate their employees’ overtime compensation, although the FWW formula may only be applied by the employer if in fact the employee possesses that “clear mutual understanding” that his/her salary is not based on any set number of hours.

-If you any questions about the Fair Labor Standards Act or think you may have a claim for unpaid overtime compensation against your current or former employer, call the employment attorneys at The Spitz Law Firm, LLC for a free consultation today.
-If you believe that your employer is not paying you all of your wages for all of your lawfully earned overtime compensation at a rate of one and half times your normal wages as requires under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act, contact the attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
+If you any questions about the Fair Labor Standards Act or think you may have a claim for unpaid overtime compensation against your current or former employer, call the employment attorneys at Spitz, The Employee’s Law Firm for a free consultation today.
+If you believe that your employer is not paying you all of your wages for all of your lawfully earned overtime compensation at a rate of one and half times your normal wages as requires under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act, contact the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.
 Or maybe you are being misclassified as an exempt employee.
-The wage and hour lawyers at The Spitz Law Firm will provide you with the best options for your overtime pay dispute situation.
+The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your overtime pay dispute situation.
 If you even think that you may be entitled to overtime pay that you are not being paid, call 866-797-6040.